These Days (Take That song)

-"These Days" is a song by British pop group Take That.
+"These Days" is a song by English pop group Take That.
 It was released through Polydor Records on 14 November 2014 as the lead single from their seventh studio album, III (2014).
 The song was written by Take That, Jamie Norton and Ben Mark, and produced by Greg Kurstin.

 "These Days" was the first song to feature Take That as a trio following the departures of Jason Orange and Robbie Williams, and features all three members singing joint lead vocal.
 The song debuted at number one in the United Kingdom, becoming the group's 12th UK number one and 20th top ten hit.

 Background

 It became known early into the writing process that Jason Orange was unsure whether he would rejoin the band for the new single and album.
 Gary Barlow admitted that the band had "known for a while that Jay [Jason Orange] was like, 'I don't know if I'm doing this or not'" As time went on, Mark Owen stated that "we hit the point where we could do nothing else", and began writing music with Orange's blessing.
 The band then went to Los Angeles in May 2014 and locked themselves in a room "for two or three weeks and started to play with sounds" resulting in a much more upbeat energetic song which later became "These Days".
 Take That later played the song to Orange, who "loved it".